 Chapter 6 Line Marking to Reduce Collisions 75

 Overview of Line Marking Devices 75

 Effectiveness of Designs 77

 Marking Constraints and Considerations 80

 Line Marking Devices 85

 Large Diameter Wire 100

 Chapter 7 Avian Protection Plans 103

 Overview of Avian Protection Plans 103

-Components of an Avian Protection Plan 104
+Components of an Avian Protection Plan I04

 Creating and Implementing an Avian Protection Plan 109

 Appendix A: Literature Cited and Bibliography III

 Appendix B: Designing Site-Specific Studies for Collision Monitoring 137

-Considerations for Site-Specific Collision Monitoring 138
+Considerations for Site Specific Collision Monitoring 138

 Issues Related to Estimating Mortality Rates 143

 Appendix C: Glossary I47

 Appendix D: Acronyms 153

-Appendix E: Resources 155

-FIGURE PAGE I.I The highest wire on a transmission line is the shield wire, which can be difficult for birds, especially flocking birds such as waterfowl, to see.
-2 I.2 Schematic of the electric power system from the generation facility т 2 to the customer (modified from Rural Utilities Service).
-4 I.3 Transmission lines (left) and distribution lines (right).
-4 I.4 Height comparison of transmission (typically 18.3 to 58 m [60 to 190 ft] tall) (A) and distribution structures (typically 6.4 to 14.6 m $[21 \text{ to } 48 \text{ ft}]$ tall) (B).
-5 1.5 Horizontal (A) and vertical (B) transmission line configurations.
-5 I.6 Bundled phase conductors on a three-phase, single-circuit, - 138-kV transmission line.
+FIGURE PAGE I.I The highest wire on a transmission line is the shield wire, which can be difficult for birds, especially flocking birds such as 1.0 waterfowl, to see.
+2 1.2 Schematic of the electric power system from the generation facility 4 т 2 to the customer (modified from Rural Utilities Service).
+4 1.3 I 4 Height comparison of transmission (training), 4 1.4 [60 to 190 ft] tall) (A) and distribution structures (typically 6.4 to 14.6 m [21 to 48 ft] tall) (B) 5 L.5 Horizontal (A) and vertical (B) transmission line configurations.
+5 I.6 Bundled phase conductors on a three-phase single-circuit.
+U I38-kV transmission line.
 6 I.7 Distribution underbuild on a double-circuit transmission line.
 6 I.8 Shield wires are the highest wires on a transmission line.
-7 I.9 The neutral wire is usually positioned below the phase conductors on a distribution line.
+7 I.9 The neutrak wire is usually positioned below the phase conductors on a distribution line.
 7 1.10 Typical high voltage direct current transmission line structures.
 8 I.II Biologists gather data to assess the risk of bird collisions.
-IC I.I2 Engineers work with biologists to reduce risk through appropriate design and routing of power facilities. ΙI 1.13 Engaging the public may help a utility meet requirements for electrical reliability and reduce collision risk to birds.
-12 2.I APLIC has helped fund studies on the effectiveness of different types of line marking devices in reducing bird collisions with power lines.
-14 2.2 In Canada, the first reported collision victims were snow geese.
+10 1.12 Engineers work with biologists to reduce risk through appropriate design and routing of power facilities. ΙI 1.13 Engaging the public may help a utility meet requirements for electrical reliability and reduce collision risk to birds.
+12 21 ADVIC has helped fund studies on the effectiveness of different 2.1 types of line marking devices in reducing bird collisions with power lines.
+I4 2.2 In Canada, the first reported collision victims were snow geese.
 16 2.3 Researchers have studied the effects of power line collisions on vulnerable species, such as the Ludwig's bustard of Europe, Asia, and Africa.
 18 2.4 Because of the susceptibility of some endangered species, such as the whooping crane, power lines in these species' ranges require careful evaluation and routing.
 19 2.5 APLIC, EPRI, and CEC are three organizations that provide some funding for research on avian/power line interactions.
-20 3.I The Migratory Bird Treaty Act of 1918 is the legal cornerstone of bird protection in the United States, protecting more than 1,000 North American bird species such as this cedar waxwing (Bombycilla cedrorum).
+20 3.I The Migratory Bird Treaty Act of 1918 is the legal cornerstone of bird protection in the United States, protecting more than 1,000 North American bird species such as this cedar waxwing ~ ~ (Bombycilla cedrorum).
 22